zereraz/Functional-programming-using-Purescript/Clock/Writing_the_hours.md

   pure ctx
 ```

-`xcoords` and `ycoords` is using the `radius * cos(theta)` and `radius * sin(theta)` respectively for each of the values of the array. `clockArc.x - offset` helps us to push our hours to the left side, otherwise without it our clock hours look skewed.
+`xcoords` and `ycoords` is using the `radius * cos(theta)` and `radius * sin(theta)` respectively for each of the values of the array.
+`clockArc.x - offset` helps us to push our hours to the left side, otherwise without it our clock would look skewed.
 Here the `map` function takes an anonymous function where we do our calculations.

 Now that we have 2 different Array's of xcoordinates and ycoordinates, it would be nice to combine them into one single structure, `(x,y)`.
-A `Tuple` allows us to do that. `zip` is a function that takes 2 `Array`'s and for each `Array` get's one value out, turns them into a `Tuple` and keeps doing that till we reach the end of either of the `Array`'s.
+A `Tuple` allows us to do that. `zip` is a function that takes 2 `Array`'s and for each `Array` get's each value and it's corresponding value from the other `Array`, turns them into a `Tuple` and keeps doing that till we reach the end of either `Array`.

-Now we have a zipped Array, and we want to perform a function on each element of this array we could use `map` but we want to know the index of each element so that we know what to draw for each particular x y coordinate, `zipWith` is a function that helps us with this. `zipWith` takes a function and 2 `Array`'s and just like `zip` it calls our function with element from each array as it's argument.
-But unlike the previous `map` functions we wrote which were pure functions i.e without any side-effects, we want to perform fillText function which does perform a side-effect(drawing on the screen).
+Now we have a zipped Array, and we want to perform a function on each element of this array we could use `map` function but we want to know the index of each element so that we know what to draw for each particular x y coordinate.
+`zipWith` is a function that helps us with this. `zipWith` takes a function and 2 `Array`'s and like zip get's one element from each `Array` and passes it to our function.
+But unlike the previous `map` functions we wrote which were pure functions i.e without any `side-effects`, we want to perform `fillText` function which does perform a side-effect(drawing text on the screen).
 To achieve this we use a variant of `zipWith` called `zipWithA`.

-`(Tuple x y)` is pattern matching inside the anonymous function, which allow's us to access our x y values that were stored as a `Tuple`.
+`(Tuple x y)` is `pattern matching` inside the anonymous function, which allow's us to access our x y values that were stored as a `Tuple`.